-In Cape Breton, NS, 18 pilot whales, each weighing more than a tonne, have stranded on a rural beach.
+In Cape Breton, NS, 18 pilot whales, each weighing more than a ton, have stranded on a rural beach.
 Some of the whales have already died.
 The tide has receded and the heat of the day is starting.
 Without help, the rest of the whales will not survive.

-On the outer coast of Vancouver Island, among a colony of sea lions, a large male has a packing strap caught so tightly around its neck that it has cut into his body.
+On the outer coast of Vancouver Island, among a colony of sea lions, a large male has a packing strap caught so tightly around its neck that it has to cut into his body.
 Unless it is removed, it will eventually kill him.

 On the St. Lawrence River, a young beluga whale has died and washed ashore.
 This is the third death this season and their cause of death has not been determined.